Learn More About Connie Hadley

 Helping executives over these hurdles is esteemed organizational psychologist and Boston University Questrom School of Business Professor Constance “Connie” Hadley.
 Her research, speaking and advisory roles focus on building a culture of psychological safety, trust, teamwork and well-being in the workplace.
 As organizations design processes around the future of work, Dr. Hadley works closely with leaders, helping them understand how the decisions they make today may impact their culture and strategy tomorrow.

-A research and evidence-based scientist with a PhD in organizational behavior from Harvard University, Hadley, who is also the founder of The Institute for Life at Work, has the experience and methodologies to dig beneath the surface of organizational issues ranging from team dynamics to diversity, equity and inclusion.
+A research and evidence-based scientist with a PhD in organizational behavior from Harvard University, Hadley, who is also the founder and chief scientist of The Institute for Life at Work and a consulting researcher at Microsoft Research Lab, has the experience and methodologies to dig beneath the surface of organizational issues ranging from team dynamics to diversity, equity and inclusion.
 Her accessible frameworks and insights illuminate what is happening inside the hearts and minds of employees so leaders can better understand and manage their teams.

 Hadley’s previous experience working as a management consultant at McKinsey & Company, and in marketing and operations at General Mills, sharpened her skills as an organizational change expert.
 She explains, “My goal is always to translate knowledge into practice.
 That requires me to really engage with my audience and meet them where they are.
 I do not provide textbook answers, but I do offer unique research insights, case examples, and cautionary tales to help leaders understand the issues and see a path forward.”